encode/django-rest-framework/docs/api-guide/authentication.md

         }
         return Response(content)

-## UserBasicAuthentication
+## BasicAuthentication

 This policy uses [HTTP Basic Authentication][basicauth], signed against a user's username and password.
-User basic authentication is generally only appropriate for testing.
+Basic authentication is generally only appropriate for testing.

-**Note:** If you run `UserBasicAuthentication` in production your API should be `https` only.
-You should also ensure that your API clients will always re-request the username and password at login, and will never store those details to persistent storage.

-If successfully authenticated, `UserBasicAuthentication` provides the following credentials.
+If successfully authenticated, `BasicAuthentication` provides the following credentials.

 * `request.user` will be a `django.contrib.auth.models.User` instance.
 * `request.auth` will be `None`.

+**Note:** If you use `BasicAuthentication` in production you must ensure that your API is only available over `https` only.
+You should also ensure that your API clients will always re-request the username and password at login, and will never store those details to persistent storage.

 ## TokenAuthentication

-This policy uses simple token-based HTTP Authentication.
-Token basic authentication is appropriate for client-server setups, such as native desktop and mobile clients.
+This policy uses a simple token-based HTTP Authentication scheme.
+Token authentication is appropriate for client-server setups, such as native desktop and mobile clients.

+To use the `TokenAuthentication` policy, include `djangorestframework.authtoken` in your `INSTALLED_APPS` setting.

+You'll also need to create tokens for your users.

+    from djangorestframework.authtoken.models import Token

+    token = Token.objects.create(user=...)
+    print token.key

-The token key should be passed in as a string to the "Authorization" HTTP header.
+For clients to authenticate, the token key should be included in the `Authorization` HTTP header.
+The key should be prefixed by the string literal "Token", with whitespace seperating the two strings.
 For example:

-    curl http://my.api.org/ -X POST -H "Authorization: 0123456789abcdef0123456789abcdef"

-**Note:** If you run `TokenAuthentication` in production your API should be `https` only.
+    Authorization: Token 9944b09199c62bcf9418ad846dd0e4bbdfc6ee4b

 If successfully authenticated, `TokenAuthentication` provides the following credentials.

 * `request.user` will be a `django.contrib.auth.models.User` instance.
 * `request.auth` will be a `djangorestframework.tokenauth.models.BasicToken` instance.

-To use the `TokenAuthentication` policy, you must have a token model.
-Django REST Framework comes with a minimal default token model.
-To use it, include `djangorestframework.tokenauth` in your installed applications and sync your database.
-To use your own token model, subclass the `djangorestframework.tokenauth.TokenAuthentication` class and specify a `model` attribute that references your custom token model.
-The token model must provide `user`, `key`, and `revoked` attributes.
-Refer to the `djangorestframework.tokenauth.models.BasicToken` model as an example.
+**Note:** If you use `TokenAuthentication` in production you must ensure that your API is only available over `https` only.

 ## OAuthAuthentication